 Jefferson does not have on-site University security personnel at the Bucks County Campus.
-The campus receives unarmed private security provided by the building management company.
-The private security does not have arrest authority and jurisdiction applies only to the building and grounds at the location.
-Jefferson's East Falls Department of Public Safety maintains jurisdiction for the office suite and public areas of the buildings and grounds for the purposes of documenting reported crimes and reviews reports for the consideration of issuing a timely warning to students.
+The campus, which was closed in May 2023, received unarmed private security provided by the building management company.
+The private security did not have arrest authority and jurisdiction applies only to the building and grounds at the location.
+Jefferson's East Falls Department of Public Safety maintained jurisdiction for the office suite and public areas of the buildings and grounds for the purposes of documenting reported crimes and reviews reports for the consideration of issuing a timely warning to students.